fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Troubleshooting

 - Error message: 'java is not recognized as an internal or external command' upon opening the app.
 Install Java 8 64-bit version to fix.
 - After selecting a screenshot folder and pressing submit, nothing happens or gets stuck.
 Check if there are any invalid screenshots in your folder.
-They should all look like the one in the Getting Started section, and bad screenshots may cause it to get stuck.
+They should all look like exactly like https://i.imgur.com/ny7uaa8.jpg in 1600x900 resolution
 - If you don't see the .exe file, you might have downloaded the Source code instead of the binaries.
 Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases
- And click on the 'FribbelsE7Optimizer-x.x.x-win.7z' file (for whatever the latest version is)
+ And click on the 'FribbelsE7Optimizer-x.x.x...' file (for whatever the latest version is)
+- If you see a "Error: EPERM: operation not permitted" error in the dev console, there are a couple potential fixes:
+  - Restart your computer, especially if you installed Java recently
+  - Your antivirus might be blocking the app, try disabling it
+  - Your file or folder contents might be compressed, uncheck this box on the folder: https://i.imgur.com/kSzTqek.png
+  - Run the app as administrator
+  - Move the app and screenshots folder to a new file location
+- Gear shows up as +45 or i90 pieces show as i20, etc
+  - Make sure your screenshots are 1600x900, and on the correct page.
+  - Make sure Epic 7 has High Quality Support enabled
+- If you get a error that contains "Current relative path is C:\Windows\system32..."
+  - I don't actually know the cause of this one, but one way to fix it is copying the data/tessdata/eng.traineddata/eng.traineddata file into the system32 path that its looking for
 - If your optimization suddenly stops working completely, check if you have one of these weird looking items in your gear tab: https://i.imgur.com/BzAgRjR.png.
 If one is there, edit it to fill in all the fields, but just leave the stats at 0. https://i.imgur.com/wDKDaE5.png

 ## Contact me